Photo Taken August 16, 2019 (Sturgeon Full Moon)

 This is the writer’s first year recap running beneath the brightest of midnight.

 Instead of running the Hunter’s Full Moon of 2018, I went into a flotation tank.
-An experience which inspired me to write a three-part piece.
-Focusing on who my GOD is, and what the term means to me.
-It led me to understand my own self-worth.
-With enough money in savings to make it 8 months I had to budget a potential year of facing my biggest fears.
+An experience which inspired me to write a three-part piece, focusing on who my GOD is, and what the term means to me.
+It allowed me to understand my own self-worth.
+It also commenced this episode of life; with enough in savings to make it eight months, I had to budget a potential year of facing my biggest fears.

-Before I get into fears, here’s how the Beaver Moon played out – the first of many I’d run.
+Before I get into those fears, here’s how the Beaver Moon played out—the first of many I’d run.

 Like the Algonquin tribe who set traps for beavers before the swamps froze over, I ensured my plan was tight.
 Writing strategically, but not enough.

 I adopted a puppy because I knew the days would get lonely.
-The hardest part about November was my now ex-girlfriend enlisted into the Navy.
+The hardest part about November was my now ex-girlfriend, enlisting into the Navy.
 No emotion could’ve prepared me for that news.

-Moving along to the Cold Moon, December I began to experience my creativity take flight.
-I wrote poetry about my uphill runs, my car, a sci-fi short story and began writing a book.
-Under the coldest moon of 2018, I began writing a novel which has many stories behind it.
+Moving along to the Cold Moon of December, I began to experience my creativity take flight.
+I wrote poetry about my uphill runs, my car, a sci-fi short story, which led me to writing my first book.
+Under the coldest moon of 2018, the roots of Spring’s flower were planted in winter’s chilling ground.

 Testing the waters of my sci-fi storytelling, I’d howl into the new year as the Wolf Moon approached.
 Learning the growing pains of writing full-time, the truth about entrepreneurship, and getting ready for a big trip below the equator, January taught me one thing.

-I first flew to DC.
-During my layover in NYC, I ran the Brooklyn Bridge.
+I first flew to DC, and during my layover in NYC, I ran the Brooklyn Bridge.
 This was practice for my run through the confusing streets of DC.

 On the run in DC, I let an eventual 7,000-word poem come to me.
 Expecting people would care, I got crickets.

-Returning from Brazil early March, a trip on which I witnessed the Milky Way above the beach, I was able to finalize my main character’s name.
+Returning from Brazil early March, a trip on which I witnessed the Milky Way above a Porto Seguro beach, I was able to finalize my main character’s name.

 To make a long story short, I’d run the moon of March after losing the 30,000-word manuscript of my first book.
 The Worm Moon run was post panic attack.
 I’d then slave myself to aim for 4,000 words a day.

 With my girlfriend preparing for Navy boot camp in May, another fear would approach my blind side.
-What had bloomed however, was quickly blossoming beneath the anxiety of being lonely and broke.
+What bloomed, however, was quickly blossoming beneath the anxiety of being lonely and broke.

 All for a childhood dream.